 - an agreement to share work more fairly and provide more responsibility

 A voluntary and confidential process

-Mediation is also confidential.
-The mediator will agree with both sides which information can be shared outside the mediation and how.
+Mediation is voluntary and confidential.
+The mediator will agree with everyone involved what information can be shared outside the mediation and how.
 If you do not reach an agreement, anything that’s been said during the mediation must be kept confidential and cannot be used in future procedures.

 When mediation can be used

-Mediation is used to resolve disputes about workplace relationships rather than other disputes, such as pay or issues related to dismissal or conduct.
+Mediation is used to resolve disagreements around workplace relationships rather than other disputes, such as pay or issues related to dismissal or conduct.